Jeroendevr/birds-of-paradise/README.md

 - Repository with the [SublimeText repo](https://github.com/Colorsublime)
     - Joe Bergantine as the original creator
     - Original description "based on a warmer color palette than it’s older brother, Specials Board, it’s a little bit more natural, a little bit more tropcial.
 The background is a rich dark brown with complimentary colors over the top.
 Birds of Paradise is named for the Paradisaeidae family of birds in New Guinea from which it draws inspiration."
+    - I have tried to find the real original theme, but this theme has been adapted and modified many times that searching for it was a real quest.
 - [Birds of Paradise iTerm2 color scheme](https://github.com/mbadolato/iTerm2-Color-Schemes) for providing extra relevant colors
    - [Original repo by zdj](https://github.com/zdj/themes/tree/master/iterm2)
+- Repository with perhaps the ["real" original](https://github.com/filmgirl/TextMate-Themes)

 ---